Travel Trailer Fridges

-For caravans, use heavy cabling – ideally 10 to 13.5 mm² – from the alternator to the caravan battery.
-Consider installing a dc-dc alternator charger close to that caravan battery.
+For travel trailers, use heavy cabling – ideally 10 to 13.5 mm² – from the alternator to the travel trailer battery.
+Consider installing a dc-dc alternator charger close to that travel trailer battery.
 Use at least 6 mm² cables from that battery to the fridge.

-Make caravan fridges work as claimed – in cars and 4WDs
+Make travel trailer fridges work as claimed – in cars and 4WDs

 You can improve all types of fridges (some dramatically) by running a 6 mm² (8 AWG) cable directly from the battery to that fridge (a maximum of four metres away).
 Use 6 AWG if the distance exceeds four metres.

-Make caravan fridges work as claimed – fridge issues generally
+Make travel trailer fridges work as claimed – fridge issues generally

 Do not over-pack RV fridges as space is needed to allow cool air to circulate.